berrueta/berrueta.github.io/_posts/2025-04-05-before-method.md

 }
 ```

-Let's first move the object instantiation to the field declaration, which
+Let's first move the object instantiation to the field declaration, and without
-I prefer over the use of the Mockito annotations (`@Mock`, `@InjectMocks`, etc.),
+using the Mockito annotations (`@Mock`, `@InjectMocks`, etc.)
 which [I do not love]({% post_url 2024-08-10-mockito-annotations %}):

 ```java